Click here for your FREE

 ultimately suffers.

-difficult.
-The only requirement on your part is commitment to rid yourself of it and
+The only requirement on your part is commitment to rid yourself of it and a

 Remember, Rome wasn't built in a day so understand that a series of steps will be

-this point, so be kind to yourself in the process.
-De-cluttering your life is very
+point, so be kind to yourself in the process.
+De-cluttering your life is very doable.

-for example, you choose your home office, what improvements do you want to see
+example, you choose your home office, what improvements do you want to see -- a

-you go through the quadrant and handle each item, decide one of three things ..
+go through the quadrant and handle each item, decide one of three things .. keep,

 Step 4: Have boxes or containers on hand to sort your items or just create a series of

-Call the Diabetes Association, Salvation Army or a local charity to pick up your
+the Diabetes Association, Salvation Army or a local charity to pick up your 'donate'

-each of them.
-You may need to purchase storage units, file cabinets or stacking
+of them.
+You may need to purchase storage units, file cabinets or stacking trays for

-place after each use.
-Taking one extra step in the moment saves you ten down the
+after each use.
+Taking one extra step in the moment saves you ten down the road.

-road.
-Sometimes reserving a few minutes at the end of each day or an hour or two a
+Sometimes reserving a few minutes at the end of each day or an hour or two a week to

 When you work from home, you can easily fall prey to social creatures who love to